The Office of Public Safety and Emergency Management (Public Safety) offers the following services free of charge:

 Lost and Found

 Public Safety serves as the official lost-and-found repository for the College.
-If you've lost something, please give us a call at 274-3353 to see if the item has been turned in.
+If you've lost something, please give us a call at 274-3353 to see if the item has been turned in or submit the information on our Lost and Found Property site and someone will get back to you.

 Wildlife Control Program